awu43/snowpack-start/README.md

 The problem: manually customizing templates from [`create-snowpack-app`](https://github.com/snowpackjs/snowpack/tree/main/create-snowpack-app/cli) was annoying.

-The solution: `snowpack-start` (`snowpack-init` was already taken). `snowpack-start` installs your packages and generates boilerplate so you can get to developing faster.
+The solution: `snowpack-start` (`snowpack-init` was already taken). `snowpack-start` installs packages and generates configuration boilerplate so you can get to developing faster.

 ## Upcoming in 1.0.0-beta.8

 ### 🚨 Breaking Changes
-None
+`_` — Split options into active and passive

 ### ⚠️ Non-breaking Changes
 `2ac6989` — Changed PostCSS config to minimize processing in dev